-- Although NIOSH found that it is not possible to reconstruct radiation doses for the proposed class, NIOSH intends to use any internal and external monitoring data that may become available (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures) for an individual claim.
-Dose reconstructions for individuals employed at BWXT during the periods from January 1, 1959 through December 31, 1959; and/or January 1, 1968 through December 31, 1972, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate. - NIOSH finds that reconstruction of medical dose is likely to be feasible by using claimant-favorable assumptions in the Technical Information Bulletin, Dose Reconstruction from Occupationally Related Diagnostic X-Ray Procedures (ORAUT-OTIB-0006). - The Board concurred with the NIOSH evaluation and recommended the proposed class for addition to the SEC.
+- Although NIOSH found that it is not possible to completely reconstruct radiation doses for employees who worked at BWXT in Lynchburg, Virginia, during the evaluated period, NIOSH intends to use any reliable internal and external monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
+Dose reconstructions for individuals employed at BWXT during the period from January 1, 1985 through November 30, 1994, who do not qualify for inclusion in the SEC, may be performed using these data as appropriate. - NIOSH finds that it is feasible to reconstruct occupational medical dose for BWXT workers with sufficient accuracy by using claimant-favorable assumptions in the Technical Information Bulletin, Dose Reconstruction from Occupationally Related Diagnostic X-Ray Procedures (ORAUT-OTIB-0006). - The Board concurred with the NIOSH evaluation and recommended the proposed class for addition to the SEC.